 Child 7: Just as well he had such a strong supportive wife, Elizabeth Bowes-Lyon, to help him.
 She went on to live to the ripe old age of 101, fifty years into her daughter Elizabeth’s reign – 2002 marking the Queen’s Golden Jubilee.

 Narrator: So (waving set of notes) just a little insight into monarchy – past and present.
 I wonder how our future royals will fare.
 Speaking of whom

 (Enter Prince William and Catherine)

 Here come the happy couple!

-For performance rights, please select from options below.
+For performance rights for Royal Wedding Assembly, please select from options below.
 Please note that these are in addition to the price of the play (11.99).
 For extra certificates (additional performances) and any queries re: performance rights please email me on email@example.com